What Is Love?

 Ultimately, the Lord opened the door of opportunity for us to host a small neighborhood group in our home, which opened even more avenues into our neighborhood, but that’s another article.
 The Lord will lead you, so go ahead and love your neighbor!

-For other ways to connect to your neighbors and to act surprisingly in your neighborhood, visit Love Does The Unexpected and click on “Take Action Now.”
-Share your stories of how you love your neighbors on your social media using #LoveDoesTheUnexpected.
+For other ways to connect to your neighbors and to act surprisingly in your neighborhood, visit Love Does The Unexpected.
+Share your stories of how you love your neighbors or how your neighbors love on you on your social media using #LoveDoesTheUnexpected.